Green Lab Certification

 How it works

-The LEAF teams are given a list of environmental activities in the form of an online workbook broken down into Bronze, Silver and Gold categories to complete.
+The LEAF teams are given a list of environmental activities on an online platform broken down into Bronze, Silver and Gold categories to complete.
 Each activity is a clear, easy to implement action.
 There are also a number of special awards; the categories for these are: Environmental Improvement, Environmental Hero, Innovation for Engagement and Community Action.
-Throughout the project, support will be provided by the Sustainable Labs Officer and other members of staff from the University’s Estates Department.
+Throughout the project, support will be provided by the Sustainable Science Manager and other members of staff from the University’s Estates Department.

 The project also involves our students by enabling them to become volunteers with special environmental auditing training.
 Once trained the students then visit LEAF teams to ensure that the activities have been completed to the recommended standard.
 Involving students in this way provides both training and practical experience in environmental auditing.
 Teams can also be audited by staff from the Estates department, or by peer assessment as alternatives if they wish.

-After the audits, teams will be presented with their bronze, silver or gold awards along with accreditation badges for display outside the laboratory.
+After the audits, teams will be presented with their bronze, silver or gold awards along with certification badges for display outside the laboratory.

-Find out which labs have gained Green Lab Accreditation status
+Find out how many labs in each School gained Green Lab Certification in 2020.

 For more on LEAF